Skip to the content

 person painting

 4/ Finding a programme, routine or structure to follow can be a good way to keep your emotions in check and it may be helpful to devise a routine for the person you look after, if they need support to do so.
-Various free online training courses are now available – we have several bespoke ones for carers who want to review and reinvigorate their skills such as Learning for Living.
+Various free online training courses are now available - ask your local authority for recommendations.

 5/ We know getting enough sleep can be challenging for many carers.
 Some people find meditation exercises before bed really help.
 Other tips include having a bath with lavender oil, drinking chamomile tea or reading another chapter of that novel you’ve been meaning to pick up again before going to bed (try to find ways to switch off – especially from online devices).